odoo/documentation/content/developer/tutorials/server_framework_101/13_other_module.rst

-.. _tutorials/getting_started/14_other_module:

 =======================================
-Chapter 14: Interact With Other Modules
+Chapter 13: Interact With Other Modules
 =======================================

-In the :ref:`previous chapter <tutorials/getting_started/13_inheritance>`, we used inheritance to modify the behavior of a module.
+In the :doc:`previous chapter <12_inheritance>`, we used inheritance to modify the behavior of a module.
 In our real estate scenario, we would like to go a step further and be able to generate invoices for our customers.
 Odoo provides an Invoicing module, so it would be neat to create an invoice directly from our real estate module, i.e. once a property